saurabh1907/flask-angular-docker-postgres-skeleton/README.md

 -   The project structure supports multiple environments defined in setting.py
 -   Edit environment variables in .env and .env_docker
 -   ENV variables are loaded through setting.py
+-   (Angular) This is a development setup; For Prod use nginx server to host the contents of dist folder (`ng build --prod`)
 -   Some helpful commands are provided in Makefile
      - Eg. make backend-access
 - docker-compose-local.yml has just postgresql